Tuesday, 8 September 2020

 The sedilia

-When I arrived the church was being cleaned and, after briefly talking to Reverend Canon Dave Perkins, he switched on the main lights so I could also get a better look at them.
-To my surprise, the chequerboard floor to the nave, which I had previously assumed in poor light to be pale and dark varieties of Hopton Wood limestone, actually has a reddish gritstone as the darker material.
+The church was being cleaned when I arrived and, after a brief introduction, Reverend Canon Dave Perkins switched on the main lights so I could also get a better look at them.
+To my surprise, the chequerboard floor to the nave, which I had previously assumed to be pale and dark varieties of Hopton Wood limestone, actually has a reddish gritstone as the darker material.

 The old font

-Now that the lights were on, I could also better see the old font that is set at the east end of the south aisle and the Norman column and capital at the west end of the north arcade, which is the only surviving part of the original church.
+Now that the lights were on, I could also better see the old font that is set at the east end of the south aisle and the respond at the west end of the north arcade which, along with two columns in the arcades and the restored south doorway, is a survivor from the mediaeval church.

-I finished by taking a few general photographs of the magnificent Cavendish Chapel and details of Athena, Goddess of Wisdom, who carries a shield bearing Medusa’s head and has an owl beside her feet.
+I finished my very quick look in the interior by taking several general photographs of the magnificent Cavendish Chapel and details of Athena, Goddess of Wisdom, who carries a shield bearing Medusa’s head and has an owl beside her feet.

 Athena's owl